-USAR Medicine can be described as 'high-capability low-capacity' meaning that special knowledge, skills, abilities and equipment are required for comparatively low numbers of patients.
+USAR Medicine can be described as 'high-capability low-capacity' meaning that special knowledge, skills, abilities and equipment are required for relatively low numbers of patients.
+This has often caused confusion when USAR and EMT systems are compared.
+Though EMTs can care for significant numbers of patients, USAR teams have other metrics by which their performance is measured - all of which are important to the LEMA.